-We have audited the financial statements of MTN Zakhele Futhi (RF) Limited set out on pages 19 to 53, which comprise the statement of financial position as at 31 December 2020 and the statement of profit or loss, the statement of other comprehensive income, statements of changes in equity and statements of cash flows for the year then ended, and the notes, comprising summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of MTN Zakhele Futhi (RF) Limited ("the company"), set out on pages 19 to 54, which comprise the statement of financial position as at 31 December 2021, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, as well as the notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, these financial statements present fairly, in all material respects, the financial position of MTN Zakhele Futhi (RF) Limited as at 31 December 2020, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of MTN Zakhele Futhi (RF) Limited as at 31 December 2021, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS") and the requirements of the Companies Act of South Africa.